soltros/Yt-dlp-Ripper.sh/README.md

   ~/Downloads/yt-dlp-ripper/<playlist_name_in_snake_case>/
   ```
 - 🛡️ Sleeps randomly (15–60 seconds) between downloads to avoid rate-limiting
+- 🗂️ Supports single playlist OR batch mode using a queue of playlists
-- 🗂️ Stores a temporary `.txt` file of the video URLs (with option to delete afterward)
+- 📄 Stores a temporary `.txt` file of video URLs per playlist (auto-deleted afterward)

 ---